ophian/ophian.github.io/_posts/2018-02-06-New-Serendipity-Styx-Website.md

 ---
 layout: post
-title: The new Styx website - finally
+title: The new Serendipity Styx website - finally
 ---

 This January I started my new years 2018 Styx revision of the Serendipity Book, which finally needed a handy place and mockup to be presented to the readers.